 In 2002, much before the POODLE vulnerability was discovered, other loopholes such as BREAST or BREACH were found.
 It was only in 2011 when they were practically demonstrated.
-Microsoft, Apple and other browser companies worked together to solve this problem.
+Microsoft, Apple, and other browser companies worked together to solve this problem.

 What is the real difference?

-SSL an TLS do the same thing – they encrypt information transfer on the web.
+SSL and TLS do the same thing – they encrypt information transfer on the web.
 TLS is just a more secure and an upgraded version of the SSL.
 TLS became so popular that the old SSL protocol is no longer being offered and in use.
-Anyway, in order to prevent the public from getting confused and asking themselves what is “TLS” and what is the difference between “TLS” and “SSL”, the certificate authorities named the “TLS” as “SSL”.
+Anyway, to prevent the public from getting confused and asking themselves what is “TLS” and what is the difference between “TLS” and “SSL”, the certificate authorities named the “TLS” as “SSL”.
 We all buy SSL Certificates nowadays, though they are actually TLS Certificates.

 SSL Dragon offers TLS certificates, though you can only find them under the name of “SSL Certificates”.
 Most of the servers have discounted the SSL protocol.
 It may still work on some older versions.
 Taking into account all the vulnerabilities, it is risky and unwise to install older versions of SSL and TLS.
 Also, we recommend disabling any older versions of SSL and TLS Certificates that you may have on your servers and get the newest, most cost-effective, and highly secure SSL Certificates that we have for sale on our website today.